06.05, Katowice AWS Summit Poland

 According to the 12-Factor App methodology, immutable components are replaced for every deployment rather than being updated in-place.
 Following this method, you treat your instances as deployable, ephemeral artifacts.
 They should be standalone and self-executable among environments.

-NOTE: Do not tag images.
-In accordance with 10th rule of 12-Factor App, ‘Dev/Prod parity’, make images consistent across your dev, qa, staging, prod or any other cloud environment.
-Believe me, you’re going to save a lot of time.
+Do not tag images.
+In accordance with the 10th rule of 12-Factor Apps — dev/prod parity — make images consistent across all of your environments, cloud or not.
+This will spare you a lot of headaches.

 We all agreed that the application instances should have no dependency on external services which could be package repositories or configuration services.
 Literally, the AMI must be discrete and hermetic.